1Revenger1/Dell-M4700-MacOS-Resources/README.md

 Changelog:
 - Update 11/1/2019   Provided plist is for Opencore now
 - Update 11/22/2019 Added additional Configs for Clover, Intel, and Nvidia setups

-### Help Wanted!
-Looking for a user with the M4000 and the not 30 bit/eDP internal display!
 ___
 Releasing this to help others with Dell Precision M4700s.
 I would recommend reading [this guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) and [this first contact page](https://internet-install.gitbook.io/macos-internet-install/) before proceeding.
 While these guides use clover, it still much needed info to begin understanding what's going on in opencore.
 Go [here for an opencore guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/) which explains the settings needed for Ivy Bridge systems